 The Group's estimations in this section in connection with the Company's ability to obtain financing on convenient terms in the currently prevailing economic conditions, are forward-looking information, as defined in the Securities Law, which is based on the Company's estimations as to the economic conditions and the liquidity level as of the date of release of this report.
 Such estimations may not materialize, in whole or in part, or may materialize in a manner that materially differs from the Company's estimations.
-The primary factors that may affect the above are: changes in the capital market affecting the conditions and possibilities of obtaining financing, changes in the Company's plans, including use of future available liquid balances in order to seize business opportunities, changes in the advantageousness of the holding of various investment channels or the advantageousness of use of various financing channels, deterioration of the Israeli or U.S. economy and decline into severe recession, as well as the effects of the Covid pandemic, in a manner which will affect the Company's ability to obtain financing on convenient terms.
+The primary factors that may affect the above are: changes in the capital market affecting the conditions and possibilities of obtaining financing, changes in the Company's plans, including use of future available liquid balances in order to seize business opportunities, changes in the advantageousness of the holding of various investment channels or the advantageousness of use of various financing channels, deterioration of the Israeli or U.S. economy and a decline into a severe recession, in a manner which will affect the Company's ability to obtain financing on convenient terms.

-&lt;sup>27 For details with respect to additional matters related to the Group's financing activities, see Section 21 of Chapter A of this Report.
+29 For details with respect to additional matters relating to the Group's financing activities, see Section 21 of Chapter A of this Report.